 All procedures involving blood or OPIM shall be performed in a manner to minimize splashing, spraying, spattering, and generation of droplets of these substances.
 Mouth pipetting/suctioning of blood or OPIM is prohibited.
 Equipment that may become contaminated with blood or OPIM will be examined prior to servicing or shipping and shall be decontaminated as necessary, unless it is documented that decontamination of such equipment (or portions of such equipment) is not feasible.
-An appropriate disinfectant is defined as an EPA-listed tuberculocidal germicide or bleach mixture diluted between 1:10 and 1:100 with water.
+An appropriate disinfectant is defined as an EPA-listed tuberculocidal germicide or bleach mixture freshly diluted 1:10 with water.
 Quaternary ammonium compounds that have not been listed by the EPA as a tuberculocidal germicide are not acceptable to OSHA.
-All the biomedical waste will be place in closable, leak-proof containers prior to transport.
-In case of contamination of the outside of the primary container is likely, then a second container such as plastic bag should be place over the primary container to prevent contamination and/or leakage during handling, storage or transport.
+All the biomedical waste will be placed in closable, leak-proof containers prior to transport.
+In case of contamination of the outside of the primary container is likely, then a second container such as plastic bag should be placed over the primary container to prevent contamination and/or leakage during handling, storage, or transport.